BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users.md

 ### HAProxy to make Consistent Hashing <a name="HaproxyConsistentHashing"></a>

 HAProxy is running on EC2 instances, in a dedicated AutoScalingGroup.
 As with the USP AutoScalingGroup, this one scales with AWS scaling policies: network bandwidth or CPU consumption.
-We can launch hundreds of HAProxy servers if we need to with independent scaling (but often linked) to USP servers.
+We can launch hundreds of HAProxy servers if we need to, and their scaling is independent from the number of USP servers (but they are often linked).

 ![v2 of our VOD platform](/images/posts/2021-12-15-scaling-bedrock-video-delivery-to-50-million-users/vod-usp-v2.png)
 <center><i>v2 of our VOD platform</i></center>

-To send requests to USP origin, HAProxy needs to know all the healthy ec2 instances running in their AutoScalingGroup.
+To send requests to USP origin, HAProxy needs to know all the healthy EC2 instances running in their AutoScalingGroup.
 We started by using Consul, to automatically populate our haproxy backend with these USP servers.

 See the [dedicated blog post](https://tech.bedrockstreaming.com/hsdo/) to know why we preferred to develop a tool dedicated to this task, which we called HAProxy Service Discovery Operator (HSDO).